 The most important thing you can do to protect your home and minimize the chances of your basement flooding because of plumbing failure is schedule maintenance.
 Maintenance of your pipes and any appliances attached to your plumbing system offers the best possible chance of catching small problems before they escalate.
 Maintenance will also prevent avoidable failures and breakdowns.

 - Install Basement Drains

 If you do not have basement waterproofing measures in place already, you should consider having them installed.
 Interior drainage and moisture management systems will help you to manage the consequences of a plumbing failure.
 After all, if you cannot guarantee you will never experience a failure, you can at least make sure a failure does not cause irreparable damage.

 - Install a Sump Pump Alarm

 A sump pump alarm system will help you mitigate a plumbing flood by reacting quickly.
 This will not prevent all damage, but it will minimize damage.
 Most high-quality modern sump pumps will have a built-in alarm system.

-These simple preventive and damage-management measures will make it possible to minimize plumbing failures and their consequences, thereby limiting the damage that can be done.
+These simple preventive and damage-management measures will make it possible to minimize plumbing failures and their consequences.
 Of course, if you want to make sure small leaks don’t escalate, you need to learn to recognize the signs of plumbing damage.

 - Insulate Your Pipes